VAMDC/Standards/doc/source/index.rst

 ==============================================================================================
 .. warning::

-    Development version, due to release at the end of July 2011.
+    This is the development version of the standards, due to be released at the end of July 2011.

     Visit http://www.vamdc.org/documents/standards/ for the official standards.